 Talking with people we do not know often provides the freedom to speak without holding back or the fear of being judged.
 It can be easier to vent to a virtual friend.

-It is important to rememeber, however, that while it is nice to have a friendly ear, you have no way of knowing who that person really is.
-Not everyone you meet online is honest about who they really are.
+It is important to remember, however, that while it is nice to have a friendly ear, you have no way of knowing who that person is.
+Not everyone you meet online is honest about who they are.

-The following are a few of the reasons why chatting with a stranger online can be risky:
+The following are a few reasons why chatting with a stranger online can be risky.

 Catfishing is real.

-Catfishing is when people pretend to be someone they are not in order to deceive others online.
+Catfishing is when people pretend to be someone they are not to deceive others online.

 Common lies include name, age, and gender.
-Often, catfishing is a way to intentionally target victims in order to hurt them or scam them for financial gain.
+Catfishing is often a way to intentionally target victims to hurt or scam them for financial gain.

 Scammers are crafty.

-Online predators may even pretend to be a real family member or friend in need of financial support.
+Online predators may even pretend to be a real family member or friend needing financial support.

 Identity thieves are waiting.

-Never post your private information -- like your date of birth, full name, or social security number -- online.
+Never post your private information online, like your date of birth, full name, or social security number.

 Trolls are out there.

-A troll is someone who posts embarassing or hurtful things without identifying themselves.
-Remaining anonymous provides the freedom to say or do whatever they wish without fear of being held accountable.
+A troll posts embarrassing or hurtful things without identifying themselves.
+Remaining anonymous allows them to say or do whatever they wish without fear of being held accountable.

-Sometimes, we are able to shrug these hurtful comments off, but consistent targetting by a troll can cause emotional and mental trauma.
+Sometimes, we can shrug these hurtful comments off, but consistent targeting by a troll can cause emotional and mental trauma.